Radiation Oncology

 Depending on the type of tumor that is present, radiation may be used to eliminate the cancer, shrink the tumor, or provide pain relief for the patient.
 Radiation may be administered in a number of different protocols designed to accomplish the needs of the pet and pet owners, while maintaining a good quality of life for the patient.

-We have found that most patients tolerate radiation therapy very well
+We have found that most patients tolerate radiation therapy very well.

-Advanced Computerized Treatment Planning
+Monaco Treatment Planning

 Team Approach with Other Specialties